Farisllwaah/NGS-Framework/README.md

 # Project Overview
 This version is up-to-date after getting a ValueTools-2017 acceptance of the paper.
 It includes the real Data set (Input Data size & execution time) of running NGS pipeline.
-However, this new data set has been collected from Microsoft Azure Cloud of to improve the estimation of our Framework after adding a newly component to   the WorkflowSim & CloudSim.
+However, this new data set has been collected from Microsoft Azure Cloud of to improve the estimation of our Framework after adding a new component to   the WorkflowSim & CloudSim.
 The development is achieved by adding a specific unit of the I/O contentions solution.

 # Software Requirements